 Now that we got that outta the way, let’s talk about the ways you can qualify.
 First, you can be a Bona Fide Resident of another country.
 This means you were a resident of another country for an uninterrupted period that includes a tax year.
 Stayed in one spot that wasn’t the US?
 This is your test.
 This one is funny in that you need to qualify in a calendar year, meaning Jan 1-Dec 31, but once you have, you can take partial years, both before and after your qualifying year.
 There’s a lot to be said about intention, period of assignment, etc, so just living somewhere for a year does not automatically qualify you.
 Please, consult a tax pro or do your own research before filing for the FEIE under the bona fide resident test.

-Say you’re like me though, and you have trouble sitting still.
+Say you’re like most digital nomads though, and you have trouble sitting still.
 You like to move from place to place, country to country, never settling down anywhere long enough to be considered anything but a transient.
 Well, there’s a provision for us too, but there are some more hoops.
 First, you have to be physically present outside of the United States for 330/365 rolling days.
 WTF are rolling days, you ask?
 Rolling days just means that unlike the bona fide resident test, you don’t have to look at a calendar year to qualify.
 Just find a consecutive 365 period in which you spent 35 days or less in the US.
 Then proceed to step 2.

 Step 2 takes a look at your “tax home”.
 For these purposes, this is not your domicile (home), more your work environment and nature of assignment.
 What is the relationship between your work and travel?
 Do you have a brick and mortar office in the States, and a boss the expects your butt back in your cube immediately after your travel?
 If so, you’re going to have a hard time convincing the IRS that your tax home was outside of the US.
 On the flip side, if you are self employed, your office is where you are, be that the US, Mexico, Europe, Bali, or the deepest depths of Thailand.
 Again, if this sounds like you, do some more research.
 Talk to a tax pro.
 See if you have a case for filing for the FEIE and saving yourself some money.